seqan/seqan/manual/source/index.rst

     :ref:`tutorial-how-to`
         Use these short and target-oriented articles to solve common, specific problems.

-Contributing to SeqAn
+Infrastructure
 ---------------------

-    :ref:`internal-build-manual`
+    :ref:`infra-build-manual`
-        These articles describe how to use the SeqAn build system and integrate into your **Makefiles**, for example.
+        These articles describe how to use SeqAn in your application and explain things you need to consider when building.

-    :ref:`internal-infrastructure`
+    :ref:`infra-contribute`
-        These pages describe the SeqAn infrastructure and are mostly interesting to SeqAn developers.
+        Please read these pages if you want to contribute to SeqAn or learn about the conventions and style-guides used.

-    :ref:`internal-style-guide`
+    :ref:`infra-maintain`
-        Please follow these style guides for SeqAn library and application code.
+        These pages cover the structure of the SeqAn repository, the git workflow and explain release procedures for SeqAn team members.
+They also include instructions for downstream package maintainers.

 API Documentation